The rise of aluminum

 Because aluminum is such a good conductor of heat, conventional short circuit transfer isn’t a good method for welding this material.
 Pulsed MIG is a modified spray transfer process that is preferred and more consistent for welding aluminum.

-Because the surrounding structure must be protected from the heat of the arc during the aluminum welding repairs, Pulsing technology offers a distinct advantage in these applications.
+Because the surrounding structure must be protected from the heat of the arc during welding, pulsing technology offers a distinct advantage in these applications.
 Namely, it controls heat input.
-As a result, a technician or welding operator can make the welds required to complete the repair without damaging surrounding parts on a vehicle that will go back into service.
+As a result, a technician can make required repairs without damaging surrounding parts on a vehicle going back into service.

 Tips to help ensure success

 Even for experienced welding operators, welding new aluminum can pose challenges.
-Repair welding on aluminum that has been in service on a vehicle exposed to dirt, mud, gravel and other impurities can prove to be even more challenging.
+Repair welding on aluminum on a vehicle exposed to dirt, mud, gravel and other impurities can be even more challenging.

-To help ensure success in welding aluminum in auto repair applications as this material becomes more popular, proper cleaning of the material, training of welding operators and choosing the most appropriate aluminum-specific welding equipment and consumables are all critical steps.
+To achieve success in aluminum auto repair applications, proper cleaning, training, and choosing aluminum-specific welding equipment and consumables are critical.